Knuschberkeks/Knuschberblock/README.md

 # Knuschberblock

-WARNING!
-As of 2022-03-08 This version of the List is no longer being maintained.
+# ATTENTION
-It has now been split up into several lists, which can be found under https://github.com/Knuschberkeks/Knuschberblock/tree/Split/Lists
+# As of 2022-05-18 This list has been split up into several and the repository was moved to codeberg.org
+# New Repository main Page: https://codeberg.org/Knuschberkeks/Knuschberblock
+# This Version of the list will remain accessible here for the forseeable future but will no longer be updated.
+# If you want to stay up to date on my lists change this List the ones you want located at https://codeberg.org/Knuschberkeks/Knuschberblock